Citation, DOI, disclosures and article data

 - exophthalmos used to refer to endocrine-related proptosis 6

 Enophthalmos is the antonym, referring to displacement of the globe posteriorly.

 The causes of proptosis are broad and include a wide range of mass lesions that originate within the cranium, sinuses, paranasal spaces, and orbit 3:

 - thyroid orbitopathy (the most common cause of uni/bilateral proptosis in adults)

 - trauma, e.g. iatrogenic, postsurgical

 - vascular lesions

 - orbital inflammatory syndrome (also known as orbital pseudotumor)

 - the plane of the study must be parallel to the head of the optic nerve and the lens

 - the patient must have their eyes open and be looking forward with no eye movement

-- the distance from this line to the anterior surface of the globe should be <23 mm 4
+- the upper limit of normal distance from this line to the anterior surface of the globe is 23 mm, above which indicates proptosis 4

 The thickness of the extraocular muscles can also be used 1.

 MRI may also be used in evaluation due to its multiplanar and inherent contrast capabilities.
 Use of MRI prevents ionizing radiation of the orbits and risk of radiation-induced cataracts.
 The imaging findings are similar to those described above for CT.

 - 1. Szucs-Farkas Z, Toth J, Balazs E et-al. Using morphologic parameters of extraocular muscles for diagnosis and follow-up of Graves' ophthalmopathy: diameters, areas, or volumes?.
 AJR Am J Roentgenol.
 2002;179 (4): 1005-10. doi:10.2214/ajr.179.4.1791005 - Pubmed citation